afujimoto/MIVcall/README.md

 python3

 ## Input file format
-bam file; Sorted bam. (index file for bam (.bai) is required.)
+*bam file*; Sorted bam. (index file for bam (.bai) is required.)

-microsatellte region file; List of microsatellte (tab-separated text or .gz file).
+*microsatellte region file;* List of microsatellte (tab-separated text or .gz file).
 Microsatellte region files are provided.
 User defined microsatellte lies can be used.

 \<chr\> \<start\> \<end\> \<repeat unit of microsatellte\>